 2. Crete

-I actually have a full guide on where to see turtles in Crete with the exact locations but here’s one of my favorite spots.
+I actually have a full guide on where to see turtles in Crete with a long list of turtle watching hotspots but here’s my top pick…

-Head over to Elafonissi Beach during nesting season to see the mother turtles laying their eggs and the baby turtles hatching!
+I personally found that Elafonissi Beach is the best place to see turtles especially during nesting season as you get to see mother turtles laying their eggs and the baby turtles hatching!

-To make things super easy for you, you can join an Elafonissi Beach Full-Day Trip which will take you to the beach.
+To make things super easy for you, you can join an Elafonissi Beach full-day trip which will take you to the beach.
+I did this recently and loved it!

 This beach is very famous, not only for its nesting turtle population, but also for its pink sand!
 Yep, you read that right – this beach is pink.